jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-using-redfish-platform-management-service.rst

 .. _installing-a-subcloud-using-redfish-platform-management-service-ul-g5j-3f3-qjb:

--   The docker **rvmc** image needs to be added to the System Controller bootstrap override file, docker.io/starlingx/rvmc:|v_starlingx-rvmc|.
+-   The docker **rvmc** image needs to be added to the system controller bootstrap override file, docker.io/starlingx/rvmc:|v_starlingx-rvmc|.

--   A new system CLI option ``--active`` is added to the :command:`load-import` command to allow the import into the System Controller ``/opt/dc-vault/loads``.
+-   A new system CLI option ``--active`` is added to the :command:`load-import` command to allow the import into the system controller ``/opt/dc-vault/loads``.
 The purpose of this is to allow Redfish install of subclouds referencing a single full copy of the ``bootimage.iso`` at ``/opt/dc-vault/loads``.
 (Previously, the full ``bootimage.iso`` was duplicated for each :command:`subcloud add`